Mikoyan-Gurevich MiG-17

-The Mikoyan-Gurevich MiG-17 (Микоян и Гуревич МиГ-17; NATO reporting name: Fresco) is a transonic fighter aircraft produced in the Soviet Union from 1952 and was operated by air forces internationally.
-The MiG-17 was license-built in China as the Shenyang J-5 and Poland as the PZL-Mielec Lim-6.
-The MiG-17 is still being used by the North Korean air force in the present day and has seen combat in the Middle East and Asia.
+The Mikoyan-Gurevich MiG-17 (Микоян и Гуревич МиГ-17; NATO reporting name: Fresco) is a transonic fighter aircraft that was produced in the Soviet Union from 1952 and was operated by air forces internationally.
+The MiG-17 was license-built in China as the Shenyang J-5 and in Poland as the PZL-Mielec Lim-6.
+The MiG-17 is still being used by North Korea's air force in the present day and has seen combat in the Middle East and Asia.

-The MiG-17 was an advanced modification of the MiG-15 aircraft produced by the Soviet Union during the Korean War.
+The MiG-17 was an advanced modification of the MiG-15 aircraft that was produced by the Soviet Union during the Korean War.
 Production of the MiG-17 was too late for use in that conflict and was first used in the Second Taiwan Strait Crisis in 1958.
 While the MiG-17 was designed to shoot down slower American bombers, it showed surprising success when used by North Vietnamese pilots to combat American fighters and fighter-bombers during the Vietnam War, nearly a decade after its initial design.
-This was due to the MiG-17 being more agile and maneuverable than the American F-4 Phantom and F-105 Thunderchief, which were focused on speed and long range combat, as well as the fact that MiG-17 was armed with guns, which initial models of the F-4 Phantom lacked.
+This was due to the MiG-17 being more agile and maneuverable than the American F-4 Phantom and F-105 Thunderchief, which were focused on speed and long range combat, as well as the MiG-17 being armed with guns, which initial models of the F-4 Phantom lacked.